-"If you weren't working all of the time, you would have noticed how unhappy I've been!" she screamed at him.
+"If you weren't working all the time, you would have noticed how unhappy I've been!" she screamed at him.

-"You won't get a damn nickel from me, and I'll take custody of the kids from you.
-You are an unfit parent!", he laughed nervously at her.
+"Workaholic?
+I bust my ass to give you everything you've ever asked for, and you do this, with THAT sleazy bum?
+You won't get a damn nickel from me, and I'll take custody of the kids from you.
+You are an unfit parent!" he laughed at her.

 It's over.
 He has integrity.
 He can accept many things, but betrayal is not one of them.